Graig Nettles

 Graig Nettles (born August 20, 1944), nicknamed "Puff", is an American former Major League Baseball third baseman.
 During a 22-year baseball career, he played for the Minnesota Twins (1967–1969), Cleveland Indians (1970–1972), New York Yankees (1973–1983), San Diego Padres (1984–1986), Atlanta Braves (1987), and Montreal Expos (1988).

-Nettles was one of the best defensive third basemen of all time, and despite his relatively low career batting average, he was an excellent offensive contributor, particularly in clutch moments with players in scoring position.
+Nettles is regarded as one of the best defensive third basemen of all time, winning Gold Glove Awards in 1977 and 1978.
+Despite his relatively low career batting average, he was a clutch offensive contributor, particularly with runners in scoring position.
 In addition, he set an American League record for career home runs by a third baseman.
 His 68.0 Wins Above Replacement (WAR) is the highest among all players with a batting average of .250 or lower.

+Nettles was a six-time All-Star player.
 As a part of four pennant-winning Yankee teams, Nettles enjoyed his best season in 1977 when he won the Gold Glove Award and had career-highs in home runs (37) and runs batted in (107) in leading the Yankees to the World Series against the Los Angeles Dodgers.